 new knowledge and FAIR data on soil health are generated, shared and made available, in particular in and among UNESCO designated sites;

-national soil policies supporting sustainable land management practices are strengthen;
+national soil policies supporting sustainable land management practices are strengthened;

 general awareness on the importance of soil health and resilience, as well as soil literacy are increased.

-Scope: This indirectly managed action contributes to the implementation of the Mission Soil, by strengthening its international dimension, as well as to the achievement of the United Nations Sustainable Development Goals (SDGs), in particular SDG 15 – life on land, SDG 2 – zero hunger, and SDG 13 – climate action.
+Scope: This indirectly managed action contributes to the implementation of the Mission ‘A Soil Deal for Europe’, by strengthening its international dimension, as well as to the achievement of the United Nations Sustainable Development Goals (SDGs), in particular SDG 15 – life on land, SDG 2 – zero hunger, and SDG 13 – climate action.

-Considering its unique and powerful role in promoting sustainable development through science, education, culture, and knowledge sharing across the world, and its initiatives under the Man and the Biosphere (MAB) Programme aimed at improving human livelihoods and safeguarding natural and managed ecosystems, which include soils, the United Nations Educational, Scientific and Cultural Organization (UNESCO) is the designated beneficiary of this indirectly managed action.
+Considering its unique and powerful role in promoting sustainable development through science, education, culture, and knowledge sharing across the world, its recently launched Soil Initiative: Soil Sentinel Sites for land degradation, climate and biodiversity action, as well as its activities under the Man and the Biosphere (MAB) Programme aimed at improving human livelihoods and safeguarding natural and managed ecosystems, which include soils, the United Nations Educational, Scientific and Cultural Organization (UNESCO) is the designated beneficiary of this indirectly managed action.

 The aim of this indirectly managed action is to improve global soil health and resilience through research, monitoring and capacity building in UNESCO designated sites.